Share This Article

 The trajectories of I.O.I's members since 2017 tell the story of an entire generation of K-pop talent.

 Chungha (청하) built the most successful solo music career of any member.
 After debuting solo in June 2017 with Hands on Me, she became one of K-pop's defining soloists with hits like "Gotta Go" and "Snapping."
 Her 2021 album Querencia received international acclaim.
-She is currently signed with More Vision and 88rising, as confirmed by her agency.
+She is currently signed with More Vision and 88rising, according to her agency.

 Kim Sejeong (김세정) pivoted into acting and never looked back.
 After a stint with Jellyfish Entertainment's Gugudan, she landed lead roles in The Uncanny Counter (2020), Business Proposal (2022), and Brewing Love (2024), becoming one of South Korea's most in-demand actresses while maintaining a solo music career.